anant-j/CS1XA3/Assign1/README.md

 ## References:

 a) Learnt the difference between > and >> through : https://serverfault.com/questions/196734/bash-difference-between-and-operator

-b)Check for palindrome and used in-built reverse function through https://phoxis.org/2010/01/26/bash-palindrome/

-c)Borrowed a part of Ali's Personal Feature, thanks for that : https://github.com/Kariappa/CS1XA3/blob/master/Assign1/ProjectAnalyze.sh

-d)Learned how to use IF statements: https://ryanstutorials.net/bash-scripting-tutorial/bash-if-statements.php
+b)Check for palindrome and used in-built reverse function through https://phoxis.org/2010/01/26/bash-palindrome/ c)Borrowed a part of Ali's Personal Feature, thanks for that : https://github.com/Kariappa/CS1XA3/blob/master/Assign1/ProjectAnalyze.sh d)Learned how to use IF statements: https://ryanstutorials.net/bash-scripting-tutorial/bash-if-statements.php e)Special mention to Ali Ameer Kariapper , https://github.com/Kariappa/CS1XA3.git for the concept of date insertion in file.